-I show my work at Brighton festival artists open houses, pop up sales and sometimes on the hill where make it.
+I show my work at Brighton festival artists open houses, pop up sales, galleries and sometimes on the hill where make it.

 Walking with a sketchbook in my pocket makes for the best kind of day and while I enjoy sketching on trips abroad, I'm just as happy walking from home to work on the hills at the edge of town.